ShellyChoudhury/Financial-and-Insurance-data-Tableau-Dashboard/README.md

 **KPI Table**

 KPI table shows the comparison between selected period and the period prior to the selected one.
 Two parametes, "Select Category" and "Select Year" have been created for this comparison.
-"Select Category" parameter includes life insurance share, market share, penetration, ratio of reinsurance accepted, and retention ratio
+"Select Category" parameter includes life insurance share, market share, penetration, ratio of reinsurance accepted, and retention ratio.
 Created a calculated field to calculate the Growth in %.
 Table gets  updated based on the category selection

+**Growth Indicator**

+Created a Growth Indicator Shapes  that is based on the Growth % Growth % corresponding to "Select Category" and "Select Year ",Growth indicator displays negative values as a red arrow showing left and positive values as a green  arrow showing right.